What is a Sectional Sofa

 Typically consisting of two sofas pushed together, these were tufted, carved and laminated, and less commonly featured corner pieces.
 In the era of Mid-Century Modern, the sectional sofa was the perfect showcase for the aesthetics of Charles & Ray Eames, George Nelson, and the sleek, industrial profile of contemporary-style furniture.
 It also ingeniously answered the question of standardization vs. customization in the face of high volume of consumer demand, thanks to department stores and catalogs.
 By breaking a sofa down into sectional pieces (modular design), it was all at once easier to manufacture and ship, as well as mass-produce standard, individual pieces that could then be customized once they were home in the living room.

-Anatomy of a Sectional Sofa
+Anatomy of a Leather Sectional Couch and Sectional sofas with recliners

 Most sectional collections today provide two or more pieces that can be configured in different ways.
 The type and amount of pieces available varies from product to product, and brand to brand but many of them have the following basic building blocks: